ChandlerU11/ChandlerU11.github.io/content/posts/review_scrape.md

 ---
-title: "Building a Product Reviews Webscraper"
+title: Building a Product Reviews Webscraper
-date: "2023-08-19"
+date: 2023-08-19
-author: "Chandler Underwood"
+author: Chandler Underwood
-description: "Using the Python Requests and Beautiful Soup libraries, I construct a webscraper that can farm product reviews off of Zappos.com."
+description: Using the Python Requests and Beautiful Soup libraries, I construct a webscraper that can farm product reviews off of Zappos.com.
 ---

 # Motivation